Some Fine Restaurant Choices for Vegetarians in Tokyo

 Weekends: 11:00 am – 09:00 pm

-Access: Shibuya Station via Ginza, Yamanote, Toukyo, or Hanzomon Lines
+Access: Shibuya Station via Ginza, Yamanote, Tokyo, or Hanzomon Lines

 Mark City East 4F, 1-12-3 Dogen-zaka, Shibuya-ku, Tokyo

-Sushi is always served with complementary green tea and at lunch time, the seasonal miso soup.
+Sushi is always served with complimentary green tea and at lunchtime, the seasonal miso soup.

 THE JAPANESE TRADITIONALIST – LUNCH

 Address: Atrai Ebisu 6F, 1-5-5, Ebisuminami, Shibuya-ku, Tokyo, 150-0022 Map Access JR Ebisu Station 1-minute walk

 Subway Hibiya Line Ebisu Station 1-minute walk